Graduate Academic Standing

 In addition, students must maintain good standing with an overall cumulative graduate credit GPA of at least 3.0 on a scale of 4.0.

-Probation: If the graduate grade-point total is one to six grade points below the requisite 3.0 GPA, the student is placed on probation.
+Probation: If the students cumulative grade-point total is between 2.99 and 2.31, the student is placed on probation.
 The student must then raise his/her cumulative graduate GPA to 3.0 by the end of the following semester or the student will be dismissed from graduate standing.

-Dismissal: If the graduate grade-point total is seven or more grade points below the requisite 3.0 GPA, the student is dismissed from graduate standing, or if the graduate GPA remains below 3.0 for two (2) consecutive semesters, the student is dismissed from graduate standing.
+Dismissal: If the graduate grade-point total is 2.30 or lower, the student is dismissed from graduate standing, or if the graduate GPA remains below 3.0 for two (2) consecutive semesters, the student is dismissed from graduate standing.

 Course grades will be included in the overall grade point average, even when the required time period to obtain a degree (6 years for a masters, and 8 years for a doctoral) has expired.
 Grades of "D" or "F" are included in the average.
 Probation/ dismissal recommendations based on GPA will be determined by the Graduate School.
 The student will be notified, and, if appropriate, the Office of Admissions and Records will also be notified that the student is dismissed from graduate standing.